 Contemporary database management systems are used to learn database concepts, design, and processing.
 Types of databases will be explored with the focus on relational databases.
 Topics include normalization, indexing, querying, concurrency, transaction processing and control, security, and recovery.
 The use of SQL is introduced and practiced.
 Prerequisite: CSD 100.
-This is a studio course.
-3 credits.
+A studio course.
+3 credits